department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase1-no-AT/conversation-guide.md

 ### Task 4: [Learn about disability compensation]
-Let's say that lately you've been having difficulty with your hearing, and you think it might be related to your military service.
+Pretend that lately you've been having difficulty with your hearing, and you think it might be related to your military service.
 So you're wondering if you qualify for [more] disability compensation.
 What could you do from this web page?

-*RECORD navigation: header > **megamenu > Disability** / footer / search / mobile search*
+*RECORD navigation: header > **megamenu > Disability > Eligibility** / footer / search / mobile search*

 *RECORD: directly / indirectly successful / needed help / unsuccessful*

 ### Task 5: [Find a Form]
-Let's say that you're considering going back to school to get your degree, and you'rd like to see if the VA can help you pay for it.
+Let's say that you're considering going back to school to get your degree, and you'd like to see if the VA can help you pay for it.
 How might you apply online?

 *RECORD navigation: header > megamenu > Education and training / **footer > VA forms** / search / **mobile header > search > Find a VA form***